biadelmiro/UDACITY_intro_to_javascript_course/README.md

 - JavaScript is a programming language for the web
 - It is the the final piece needed to make your websites come to life
 - It was created to make it easier to add interactive and dynamic elements to websites
-- Today, the language can be used to program a robot, write a game script or build a code editor
+- It can also be used to program a robot, write a game script or build a code editor
 - It has grown to be one of the most popular languages in the world

 ### History of JavaScript